Dennis Jonsson (speedway rider)

 Dennis Jonsson (born 30 November 1991) is a former speedway rider from Sweden.

 Speedway career

 Jonsson rode in the top tier of British Speedway riding for the Lakeside Hammers in the 2016 Elite League.
 He retired from speedway following a serious accident when riding for Marsana in Sweden.

 Family

-He is the son of Per Jonsson, the 1990 World Champion.
+Jonsson is the son of Per Jonsson, the 1990 World Champion.